thingsboard/thingsboard.github.io/_includes/docs/user-guide/ui/widget-actions.md

 States are so-called levels that allow you to navigate between different devices, assets, and widget objects to see the information you need in more detail.
 When choosing the _Navigate to new dashboard state_ action type, you will be transferred to the previously created state of your choice.

-We assume that you have already added [a new state](/docs/{{docsPrefix}}user-guide/dashboards/#states) to the dashboard, as well as completed the "[Add action](#add-action)" step and know how to do it.
+We assume that you have already added [a new state](/docs/{{docsPrefix}}user-guide/dashboards/#states) to the dashboard and familiarized yourself with the "[Add action](#add-action)" step and know how to do it.
 Therefore, we will proceed directly to the action configuration step.

+- Enter edit widget mode and open "Add action" window;
 - As an example for this manual, select "[Widget header button](#widget-header-button)" action source;
 - Input a name for the action and select an icon that will represent a button.
 With this icon, action will be performed;
 - Select a "Navigate to new dashboard state" action type from the "Action" drop-down menu;